eventbrite/javascript/react/README.md

 ### Event handling in loops

-Chances are that if you are passing event handlers to child components created in a loop, you're going to need some way to uniquely identify which child component caused the event handler to occur.
+If you pass event handlers to child components created in a loop, chances are you will need a way to uniquely identify which child component caused the event handler to occur.
 Pass additional arguments to [`Function.prototype.bind`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) to include the unique identifier:

 ```js
 // shared data